 Although Baymax may appear as a complete fantasy creation from a children’s movie, yet technology and robotics engineers throughout the globe are now working on making healthcare AI become a practicality and reality from a fantasy.

-At the initial stage, technology was merely used to automate the most routine and monotonous tasks and cut down on the use of paper through digitisation of health records while also aiding in the easy flow of this information among insurance companies, hospitals and patients.
-(Related blog: How is the Internet of Things (IoT) influencing the Human Body?)
+At the initial stage, technology was merely used to automate the most routine and monotonous tasks and cut down on the use of paper through digitization of health records while also aiding in the easy flow of this information among insurance companies, hospitals, and patients.

 "By augmenting human performance, AI has the potential to markedly improve productivity, efficiency, workflow, accuracy and speed, both for [physicians] and for patients… What I’m most excited about is using the future to bring back the past: to restore the care in healthcare." - Eric Topol, MD, director and founder of Scripps Research Translational Institute quoted this in an interview with New York Times.

-From employing it to detect links between genetic codes, put to use surgical robots or even for maximizing hospital efficiency, AI has proven to be boon for the healthcare industry
+From employing it to detect links between genetic codes, put to use surgical robots, or even for maximizing hospital efficiency, AI has proven to be a boon for the healthcare industry

 This technology can be relied upon by doctors for aid in detecting risk factors through unstructured notes.
-An interesting example of this is IBM’s Watson which examined the key indicators of congestive heart failure in almost 21 million patients over a span of six weeks, detecting the ones at risk of gaining the condition within a year in about 85% of the cases.
+An interesting example of this is IBM’s Watson has been employing AI for predicting heart failure.

 People have a tendency of booking appointments with their GP at the slightest threat or medical issue, which could often turn out to be a false alarm or something which could be cured of self-treatment.